 My partner is a city carrier in NY State and as a shop steward for our office, he's really passionate about his fellow carriers.
 For years now, I would make one simple illustration, and print them on my home printer to share with his co-workers.
 Then other offices heard about them and asked for a few for their own customers.
 Before I knew it, I was working with my local printer to run a small (but for me, HUGE) order.

-Printing postcards doesn't make millions, or thousands of dollars for us.
+Printing postcards doesn't make millions of dollars for us.
 However, it does give me a chance to talk with other carriers that understand the #mailcarrierlife and are simply a joy to get to know.
 It's a pleasure, and I am so thankful they choose my art to send their warm regards.

 Don't forget to shovel your mailbox, and walkways if you live in a wintery zone!!